-- Future land use should be a mix of uses retail/ service, office, hotel, institutional, and residential.
+- Future land use should be a mix of uses retail/service, office, hotel, institutional, and residential.
 Larger development parcels (larger than about 5 acres) must include at least two of these uses, such that a single use does not dominate the area.
-The mix of uses may be vertical or horizontal, but must be designed and connected to create a unified walkable place. - Moderate density residential uses (up to 22 dua) are only appropriate as part of a development with a vertical or horizontal mixture of uses incorporating non-residential elements. - Retail development should include a variety of small shop space for uses such as retailers, offices, and restaurants.
-No single retail tenant space should exceed 20,000 square feet on the ground floor. - 4.
-Additional land uses with drive-through facilities and/or gasoline pumps are not appropriate at this location.
-The area in combination with area C9 is already well served by several drive-through facilities in place or approved.
+The mix of uses may be vertical or horizontal, but must be designed and connected to create a unified walkable place. - Moderate density residential uses (up to 22 dua) are only appropriate as part of a development with a vertical or horizontal mixture of uses incorporating non-residential elements. - Retail development may include an anchor use of up to about 50,000 square feet on the ground floor.
+The anchor use should be complemented by small shop space (retail, office, restaurants).
+The intent is to provide for vital street-oriented activity within the area. - 4.
+Land uses with drive-through facilities should be limited, but may be appropriate near the I-485 off-ramp if designed according to the guidelines for such uses in the Community Design section of this document; they should not be located along Benfield Road or the extension of Prosperity Crossing Road.
+Land uses with gasoline pumps are not appropriate at this location due to the proximity to similar existing facilities.